Resources For Current Host Families

 It is extremely important for an au pair to check the expiration date on her J-1 visa before she plans a trip outside the United States.
 Often visas expire before the end of an au pair’s program year.
 If a visa expires before an au pair’s year ends, this only means that she cannot leave the country.
 If an au pair travels outside the United States with an expired visa in her passport, she will not be allowed to reenter the country.

-If you have an extension au pair, please visit our Travel and Flights page for more information regarding travel during the extension term.
+If you have an extension au pair, please contact our office for more information regarding travel during the extension term.